githubtraining/reviewing-a-pull-request/responses/02-review-101.md

   - Send the author a message in Slack
   - Reject the review request

+_to be a drop down_

+Formal vs Informal review requests

 ### :keyboard: Activity: Review the pull request

 1. Click the **Files changed** tab